pubware/plugin/README.md

 | **headless** | When set to `true`, the plugin runs in headless mode and user prompts will return defaults and write-based shell execution will be ignored. |

 > [!NOTE]
-> Flags are passed and set from the packpub CLI.
+> Flags are set from the packpub CLI

 ## Examples